If you read our 2020 Annual Report, which we released earlier this year, you know that women and youth empowerment is a priority for PUTTRU.

 According to the aforementioned study by Brookings “Urban residents in Africa pay 55 percent more for housing and 42 percent more for transport in Africa than in other regions”, and this has a lot to do with low GDP per capita in African countries and the impact this has on the persistently low level of public and private investment in infrastructure development in the continent.

-It is for this reason that PUTTRU prioritizes investments in:
+Thus, it is for this reason that we prioritize investments in:

 - Resilient infrastructure and industrial development in Africa.

 - Logistic infrastructure for in-country and cross-border trade.

 - Projects with clear strategies for job creations for women, CO2 offsets, long-term sustainability, and energy transition goals.

 3. Skills Academy Workshop: Finance Workshop for Young Women